yrp604/bad64-sys/docs/dev/bnil-mlil.md

 ### FloatTypeClass

-The float type is a IEEE 754 variable precision type, and can represent floating point numbers up to 10 bytes in width.
+The float type is an IEEE 754 variable precision type, and can represent floating point numbers up to 10 bytes in width.
 All floating point numbers are assumed to be signed.

 ### WideCharTypeClass